manuelkoso/machine-sheduling/README.md

 - `src`: code source folder
 - `data`: instances [shared](https://github.com/regor-unimore/Parallel-Machine-Scheduling-with-Contiguity) by the authors
-- `output`: results obtained by the two models with different instances
+- `output`: results obtained by the optimization process

-## Data

 ## Setup and Execution